 Her book Girl Talk: Boys, Bullies and Body Image, is a compilation of interviews with teens girls on the topic of self-esteem which also offers an effective and practical system designed to RAISE (Resilience, Attitude, Independence, Self-Respect and Empowerment) teen self-esteem.
 Check out the book trailer for Girl Talk: Boys, Bullies and Body Image.
-An adaptation of her book has become a play co-produced by Suze Allen and 3Girls Theatre Company of San Francisco.
+An adaptation of her book has become a play directed by Suze Allen of 3Girls Theatre Company of San Francisco where Carol is an associate artist.